 These beef skewers make use of some unique Asian produce and are perfectly complemented with fluffy, golden-yellow jasmine rice.
 If you are lucky enough to come across fatsia shoots, or dureup, in your local Asian market, be sure to grab a few packs -- they are absolutely delicious, especially alongside beef.
-If you don't have access to any fatsia shoots, feel free to sub in some asparagus. —Elizabeth Black
+If you don't have access to any fatsia shoots, feel free to sub in some asparagus. —E. Black

 beef chuck eye, cut into 1"x1" cubes

 onions, cut into chunks

 shishito peppers, diced

 2 1/4 cups

 Cut the meat and vegetables to size and layer on the skewers as you'd like.
 Make sure each side lays flat so that the skewers will grill evenly.